juliagdealedo/juliagdealedo.github.io/content/blog/_index.md

 _Indeed, after despeñaderos, there is a big hole._

-Following the main tips to your elevation profile in R
+Here some tips to your elevation profile in R

 ## Step by step